Thoko14/proptagon/data/docs/archive/AI_CONTEXT_GUIDE.md

 **Remember**: Every TODO comment represents planned functionality that users expect.
 Treat them as requirements, not suggestions.

-This guide ensures that AI assistants can work safely and effectively on the PropBase project while preserving all planned functionality and following established development patterns.
+This guide ensures that AI assistants can work safely and effectively on the Proptagon project while preserving all planned functionality and following established development patterns.

 ---